Chalarangelo/30-seconds-of-interviews/questions/class-name.md

 #### Answer

 `class` is a reserved keyword in JavaScript and JSX is an extension of JavaScript.
-That's the primary reason why React uses className instead of class.
+That's the primary reason why React uses `className` instead of `class`.

 ```jsx
 render() {